vboyev-MSFT/defender-docs/unified-secops-platform/incidents-alerts-overview.md

 - A visual representation of how all the players in the story interact
 - Logs of automatic investigation and response processes that Defender XDR initiated and completed
 - Collections of evidence supporting the attack story: bad actors' user accounts and device information and address, malicious files and processes, relevant threat intelligence, and so on
+- A textual summary of the attack story

 Incidents also function as "case files," providing you with a framework for managing and documenting your investigations.
 For more information about incidents' functionality in this regard, see [Incident response in the Microsoft Defender portal](/defender-xdr/incidents-overview).